Yashcodes07/Binance-Test-Bot-/README.md

 A clean, production-style Python CLI application that places orders on **Binance USDT-M Futures Testnet** with proper input validation, structured logging, and robust error handling.
+This project uses Binance Futures Testnet / Demo Trading only.
+No real funds are used.

 ---